kekse1/norbert/README.md

 My technique? **Quantum Fields**, combined with a bit of **String Theory**. :-)

 The base software is really small, all living things come from a carrier (Buddha: "everything is room").
 No special format, only coordinates (kinda vector space).
-I just reserved **13.194.139.533.312 Bytes** on my new bought hard disk drive for it.
+I just reserved **8.796.093.022.208 Bytes** on my new bought hard disk drive for it..

 There are many concepts behind all this, that I've researched all on my own for nearly 19 years.. it'd take a bunch of time to explain all my strategies, but they're compacted to something small.